 Earwax is a build-up of cerumen, sebum, dead cells, sweat, hair and foreign material - eg, dust.
 Cerumen has antibacterial and antifungal properties.
 Earwax is a normal physiological substance that protects the ear canal.
 The quantity produced varies greatly between individuals.
 Earwax may be either wet or dry.
-Wet wax is either soft (more common in children) or hard (more common in the elderly).
+Wet wax is either soft (more common in children) or hard (more common in the elderly and more likely to become impacted and thereby cause symptoms).
 Dry wax is dry, flaky and golden yellow and is common in people from Asia.

 Being a physiological process, earwax is a universal phenomenon.
 Impacted earwax is more common in:

 - The elderly.

 One study reported a high incidence of earwax in people with schizophrenia; this was linked to reduced functioning and social isolation.

 - Add notes to any clinical page and create a reflective diary